NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 But this is clearly not equivalent to the program prior to transformation.

 From the above example, we can see that overflow of an intermediate IterDomain does not necessarily results in an overflow of their ancestors.
-To maintain program semantics, we do need to make sure that *effectively* all holes created by all indivisible splits are predicated.
+To maintain program semantics, the predicate we use must be logically equivalent to predicating all holes.

+The following theorems are useful tools to find mathematically simple predicates that are logically equivalent to predicating all holes:

 **Theorem 1** Suppose that there is a split `I1, I2 = Split(I0, N)`.
 Then "the index of `I0` is in bound" implies "the index of `I1` is in bound".